robertbrodrecht/launchpad/README.md

 To Do For 1.0
 =============

-* Anything else that needs to be done to make for easy child themes.
-Child themes are currently not recommended.
-  * Probably have the core theme (Launcpad) and a child theme (Liftoff).
-  * CSS and JS may be part of Liftoff.
-  * Probably need to use locate_template instead of include.
-  * Rewrites are not child-theme compatible.
-  * Attempt to implement a child theme to figure all this out.
 * Do a COMPLETE feature / code review.
   * Refactor.
 Do a code review and make sure comments are helpful enough.
   * Make sure everything still works.